 - The other pupils give them clues e.g. mime an action the creature makes, say its colour, make the sound of the creature.

 Supporting documents: What am I?
 (Word, 1.13 MB)

 Finding new homes for animals

-- Pin up the descriptions of The Animals, using images from the Gallery to represent each animal
+- Pin up the descriptions of The Animals, using images to represent each animal

 - Give each group a copy of the sheet The People

 - They should use the information on both the people and the animals to make recommendations for suitable matches